AGLDWG/reg-role/html/register-user.md

 ## {{ page.title }}

-Users of a _register_ without another defined role.
+Users of a _Register_ without another defined role.